STS-105: Space walks

+Crew seat assignments

 Mission highlights

 The main purpose of STS-105 was the rotation of the International Space Station crew and the delivery of supplies utilizing the Italian-built Multi Purpose Logistics Module (MPLM) Leonardo on its second flight (STS-102, STS-105).
 The crew also performed two spacewalks and conducted scientific experiments.
 The Multi Purpose Logistics Module (MPLM) taken on STS-105 contained additional scientific racks, equipment and supplies.
 It is 6.4 m long and 4.6 m in diameter and has a dry mass of over 4082 kg.
 An identical module named Raffaello has flown twice (STS-100 and, later, STS-108).

 Aboard Leonardo were six Resupply Stowage Racks, four Resupply Stowage Platforms, and two new scientific experiment racks for the station's U.S. laboratory Destiny.
 The two new science racks (EXPRESS Racks 4 and 5) added further science capability to the station.
 EXPRESS stands for Expedite the Processing of Experiments to the Space Station.
 EXPRESS Rack 4 weighs 533 kg and EXPRESS Rack 5 weighs 544 kg.
 The empty weight of each EXPRESS rack is about 356 kg.
 EXPRESS Racks 1 and 2A were delivered aboard the Raffaello cargo module during STS-100/6A in April 2001.
 EXPRESS Rack 3 was brought to the station during STS-111 in 2002.
 The racks were manufactured at the Space Station Processing Facility.

 The Resupply Stowage Racks and Resupply Stowage Platforms were filled with Cargo Transfer Bags that contain equipment and supplies for the station.
 The six Resupply Stowage Racks contained almost 1451 kg of cargo and the four Resupply Stowage Platforms contained about 544 kg of cargo, not including the weight of the Cargo Transfer Bags, the foam packing around the cargo or the straps and fences that held the bags in place.
 The total weight of cargo, racks and packing material aboard Leonardo was just over 4990 kg.
 Total cargo weight was about 3073 kg.

 Also carried in the payload bay was an Integrated Cargo Carrier (ICC) carrying the Early Ammonia Servicer and MISSE PECs 1 & 2.